By Marcin Wojtyczka

 - LuckGrib for offshore sailing (offline GRIB viewer for popular forecast models with an option to use with satellite/SSB connection)

-The apps are free, but many features like higher model resolutions and weather routing are paid for.
-Predictwind requires a subscription while for LuckGrib you pay the purchase price only once.
+The apps are free, but many advanced features like higher model resolutions and weather routing are charged for.
+Predictwind requires a subscription while for LuckGrib there is only one-time fee.

 Useful manuals: